clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/8-connect-geographically-dispersed-networks-expressroute-global-reach.md

 Which of the following resources must be provisioned before you begin to configure Global Reach?

-(X) ExpressRoute circuits must be provisioned.{{Correct.
+(x) ExpressRoute circuits must be provisioned.{{Correct.
 The ExpressRoute circuits that you want to be part of the Global Reach deployment must be provisioned before you start.}}

 ( ) Microsoft peering must be configured on ExpressRoute circuits.{{Incorrect.
 Private peering must be configured on ExpressRoute circuits.}}